samarthlamba/DukeHackathon2020/README.md

 Users can now walk around with added awareness of the objects and people around them.
 This increases convienence, minimizes safety risks, and reduces the disability inequality gap.
 Audio feature ensures that users can adequately understand objects in “sight” and anytime a new object appears, audio reminders are played.

+** Core Features **
+- Control via voice commands, to start/stop operation
+- Text-to-speech user interface read outs for those who can not use the display-based UI
+- Real-time image recognition with audio reminders of objects in the environment
+- Warnings of impeding danger

 ## How we built it

 The app was mainly developed with Python.
 We used a pre-trained visual object detection algorithm known as “You Only Look Once” (YOLOv3).
 This was trained on datasets containing 80 of the most commonly seen objects in daily life, such as people, vehicles, etc. The back end and front end were all in Python, with the user interface being implemented in Tkinter.

 User interface, interaction, and wireframe mockups were developed in Figma: https://www.figma.com/proto/fr6T3UQ8CobZIAjzMoTwS3/Untitled?node-id=5%3A323&scaling=scale-down

+Audio read-out and voice interaction features utilize Google's Text-to-Speech (gtts) API.

 ## How it works